-The estimation of stellar β-decay rates essentially reduces to the calculation of (i) nuclear matrix elements using some model of nuclear structure (e.g., the shell model; Section 1.6), and (ii) the appropriate Fermi functions and integrals for all energetically accessible transitions from the parent to the daughter nucleus.
+The estimation of stellar $\beta$ -decay rates essentially reduces to the calculation of (i) nuclear matrix elements by using some model of nuclear structure (for example, the shell model; Section 1.6), and (ii) the appropriate Fermi functions and integrals for all energetically accessible transitions from the parent to the daughter nucleus.
 The calculations can be constrained and tested by experimental measurements of half-lives and Gamow-Teller strength distributions.
-Stellar weak interaction rates and the associated neutrino energy losses for a range of temperatures and densities are tabulated in Fuller, Fowler, and Newman (1982) (for the proton, neutron, and nuclides with A = 21-60), Oda et al. (1994) (for A = 17-39), and Langanke and Martinez-Pinedo (2001) (for A = 45-65).
-Figure 1.18 shows as an example the stellar decay constants versus temperature for the electron capture (solid lines) and positron emission (dashed line) of Ar.
-The three lines for electron capture correspond to different values of $\rho Y_e = \rho(1-\eta)/2$ .
-The strong density dependence of the electron capture rate is apparent.
-In the laboratory, Ar decays to $^{37}\mathrm{Cl}$ by bound electron capture with a half-life of $T{1/2}=35.0\,\mathrm{d}$ (horizontal solid line).
+Stellar weak interaction rates and the associated neutrino energy losses for a range of temperatures and densities are tabulated in Fuller, Fowler and Newman (1982) (for the proton, neutron, and nuclides with A = 21-60), Oda et al. (1994) (for A = 17-39), and Langanke and Martínez-Pinedo (2001) (for A = 45-65).
+Figure 1.17 shows as an example the temperature dependence of the stellar decay constants for the electron capture (solid line) and positron emission (dashed line) of Co.
+Note that Co decays in the laboratory to Fe by bound state electron capture with a half-life of $T{1/2} = 77.2$ d.